yumuzi234/e8vm/readme.md

 comes from relentless iterations, and iterations require good code understandings by *human* programmers.
 In the long run, code comprehensibility dominates all.

+E8VM proposes an entire set of langauge tool-chain that puts code readability, or more precisely, code comprehensibility as the one and only first priority.

+To achieve high comprehensibility:

+- It uses a simple programming language with only a small set of language features.
+- It uses small files (80 chars per line, 300 lines maximum), and forbids circular dependencies among them, compiler enforced.
+- It minimizes tool-chain setup frictions; it compiles and runs right inside the Web browsers.

+These principles do not immediately achieve the best possible code comprehensibility, but they at least encourages code reading and with some proper execution, they will hopefully close the feedback loop on code comprehensibility.

+Long live our code.

 ## Copyright and License